EnzoBerbeche/padelflow/docs/supabase-schema.md

   - Access to tournaments, players, and basic features
   - Can create and manage their own tournaments

-- **Club Manager** (`club`): Enhanced role for club administrators
+- **Juge Arbitre** (`juge_arbitre`): Enhanced role for tournament referees
   - All player permissions
-  - Additional club management features
+  - Tournament management features
-  - Access to club-specific analytics
+  - Access to tournament-specific analytics

 - **Admin** (`admin`): System administrator with full access
-  - All club manager permissions
+  - All juge arbitre permissions
   - Access to system administration tools
   - Tournament format management
   - User role management